sforstephan/JBNST24/README.md

 - As soon as the import is finished close the program.
 - The whole project should now be at Documents/Git-GUI/ProjectName (e.g. Documents/GitHub/ProjectSarah).
 # Running the model
-Open the folder "ProjectSarah" >> "Model" >> "agentization".
+Open the folder "JES" >> "Model" >> "agentization".
 Find and double-click the file main.m.
 The MATLAB editor opens, and you can change the simulation parameters.

 To run the model, you can either:
 - Type the script name (main) in the command line and press enter